Heritage questions and answers

 Am I obliged to carry out special maintenance on my heritage place?

-No. It's in your interest to carry out ongoing maintenance to protect property value and avoid expensive remedial work.
+No, but it's in your interest to carry out ongoing maintenance to protect property value and avoid expensive remedial work.

 Each heritage place is different so this cannot be generalised.
 A residential zone house should not suffer any loss in value.